mkffl/mkffl.github.io/_posts/2022-09-01-mediation.markdown

 {% include mediation/mediation_analysis21_p2.html %}

 A final note on causal model selection
 - We may ask which of `model1` or `model2` reflects the real selection process (if BigBankCorp was a real company), but it is not very useful because models are  objects that encapsulate our beliefs about the world, not mathematical propositions awaiting a proof.
-(It's a bit more complicated because it is possible to refute a model if it's at odds with the sample data observed).
+(It's a bit more complicated because it is possible to refute a model if it's at odds with the sample data observed)
 - Causal models should be constantly reviewed and critiqued.
-One could argue that other factors of promotion are missing and suggest an alternative causal diagram, which may become the new consensus.
+One could argue that other factors of promotion are missing and suggest an alternative causal diagram, which may become the new consensus
 - That causal inference requires an assumption about the underlying model can be seen as a weakness, but mainstream statistics also requires assumptions for valid estimates.
 The need to provide a causal model is like a cost, so a question to keep in mind is "Do the benefits of causal inference compensate for its cost?"

 ### B. Keep your "controlling urges" in check